Nissan will cut around 250 jobs at its Sunderland factory as it looks to “support future competitiveness” following a difficult 2025.

 It added that the plant “remains at the forefront of our electrification strategy”.

-This follows an announcement back in May when Nissan said it would cut 20,000 jobs and close seven plants globally, while also pausing all post-2026 product work in a bid to claw back profitability after recording a £3.8 billion net loss in the 2024/25 financial year.
+This follows an announcement back in May that Nissan would cut 20,000 jobs and close seven plants globally, while also pausing all post-2026 product work in a bid to claw back profitability after recording a £3.8bn net loss in the 2024/25 financial year.

-The latest announcement comes as Nissan published its half year numbers, which revealed a 19% year-on-year slump in production from the North of England factory between January and May this year.
+The latest announcement came as Nissan published its half-year results, which revealed a 19% year-on-year slump in production at its Sunderland factory between January and May 2025.

-May itself recorded a huge 38.4% drop compared to the year before, the biggest fall across all of Nissan’s global factories (which saw a combined 16.5% drop in May and a 13.3% from January to May).
+May itself saw a huge 38.4% drop compared with the year before.
+This was the biggest fall across all of Nissan’s global factories, which combined for a 16.5% drop in May and a 13.3% drop from January to May.

 Add your comment